masatofujiki/SimpleTranslator/README_OLD.md

 # SimpleTranslator(English translation tool)

-[日本語 README はこちら][a]
+[日本語 README はこちら][f]

-[Click here for Selenium Basic Version][g]

 ![d](img/jobs02.gif)

-I created a tool to easily translate a foreign language pasted into Excel with Chrome Driver and DeepL.
-No special configuration is required, and no update of Chrome Driver is needed.
+I created a tool that can easily translate foreign words pasted into Excel using Selenium Basic and DeepL.

+Setting up the environment is not easy, but once you are done setting up the environment, other than updating the Chrome Driver, there is no need to set up.

 ## ■ Background